Difference Between Aim and Goal

 Setting the Goal was based on the theory of Empirical Research.
 It is considered one of the most important theories of organizational psychology.

-Goals are important and they affect the performance of an individual in certain ways.
+Goals are important and affect an individual’s performance in certain ways.
 When Goals are there, it attracts attention and focuses and then the effort is made to do the activities.

 A goal must always be considered important.
 An individual or the organization should be committed to the goal.
 Self-efficiency is also an important factor in goal-setting.